anthonynsimon/secrets-vault/README.md

   del      Delete a secret.
-  edit     Open the secrets vault in your configured $EDITOR. envify   Prints a provided secret key as one or more env variables. get      Get one or more secret values. init     Generate a new secrets vault and master.key pair. set      Store a secret. version  Show the package version.
+  edit     Open the secrets vault in your configured $EDITOR. envify   Prints a provided secret key as one or more env variables. get      Get a secret value. init     Generate a new secrets vault and master.key pair. set      Store a secret. version  Show the package version.